 A silicon valley concern that focuses on start-ups has released a preview of the ROSS system that stands to change the shape of the legal industry.
 ROSS is billed as the first artificially intelligent lawyer.
 It is paired with IBM’s powerful Watson processor and allows not just for database research on legal issues, but the formulation of tactics and related supporting documentation.
 While the legal industry has long made use of digital resources, this stands to have the same impact on the profession as the EHR has had on healthcare.

 Early adopters may break ahead

 ROSS is already functioning at a stage where early adopters in the industry are putting it to use.
 That can mean a serious boost in alleviating time constraints in preparing cases.
 Early adopters can utilize the processing power of Watson to identity more relevant case material faster than is available with any other system.
 Given ROSS’s claimed ability to draw inferences and conclusions, it could also present a challenge to other attorneys by delivering the advantage of accessing precedents that otherwise could not be found without months of continuances and research.

 How far along is ROSS really?

 That all sounds daunting but the reality is that ROSS is little more than a shell at the moment.
 The power of ROSS is dependent on the maturity of its artificial intelligence (AI).
-To reach maturity ROSS must interact with lawyers in order to begin to build a logical system of reference.
+To reach maturity ROSS must interact with different kinds of lawyers- personal injury attorneys to a consumer protection attorney, in order to begin to build a logical system of reference.
 How good ROSS becomes is going to depend on this vital training period.
 How much time effective lawyers have to give training an AI program is limited and it may only proceed with the help of researchers and law students.
 It is not at the point yet where you will be facing a ROSS assisted lawyer in court.

 What does this mean for the future of practice?